JetBrains/kotlin-web-site/docs/topics/constructing-collections.md

 [`buildList()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/build-list.html), [`buildSet()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/build-set.html),
 or [`buildMap()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/build-map.html).
-They create a new mutable collection of the corresponding type, populate it using [write operations](collection-write.md), and return a read-only collection with the same elements.
+They create a new mutable collection of the corresponding type, populate it using [write operations](collection-write.md), and return a read-only collection with the same elements:

 ```kotlin
 val map = buildMap { // this is MutableMap<String, Int>, types of key and value are inferred from the 'put' calls below